• Skip to primary navigation

 where:

-• Vin(nom) is the standard input voltage from 220V RMS which should also take peak voltage into mind.
+• Vin(nom) is input voltage which is 220V RMS and we also need to think about peak voltage.

-• Ae which can be found in the datasheet of the transformer core of ones choice is the effective cross sectional area of the core in cm².
+• Ae is cross area of core in cm².

-Connect the transistor T1 to the primary winding and ensure proper insulation.
+Connect transistor T1 to primary winding and be sure good insulation is there.

-Place the zener diode to regulate the base current of T1.
+Use Zener diode to control base current of T1.

 Insulation Layers: